 Margaret Martonosi will deliver the July 24 keynote address at COMPSAC 2018.
-She will also receive the 2018 IEEE Computer Society Technical Achievement Award at the conference banquet on July 25.
+She will also receive the 2018 IEEE Computer Society Technical Achievement Award at the COMPSAC Welcome Reception at Gakushikaikan on July 24.

 Bio: Margaret Martonosi is the Hugh Trumbull Adams ’35 Professor of Computer Science at Princeton University, where she has been on the faculty since 1994.
 She is also currently serving a four-year term as Director of the Keller Center for Innovation in Engineering Education.
 Martonosi’s research interests are in computer architecture and mobile computing, with particular focus on power-efficient systems.
 Her work has included the development of the Wattch power modeling tool and the Princeton ZebraNet mobile sensor network project for the design and real-world deployment of zebra tracking collars in Kenya.
 Her current research focuses on hardware-software interface approaches to manage heterogeneous parallelism and power-performance tradeoffs in systems ranging from smartphones to chip multiprocessors to large-scale data centers.
 Martonosi is a Fellow of both IEEE and ACM.
 Notable awards include the 2018 IEEE Technical Achievement Award, the 2010 Princeton University Graduate Mentoring Award and the 2013 Anita Borg Institute Technical Leadership Award.
 Several of her papers have been honored for their long-term impact, including the 2015 ISCA Long-Term Influential Paper Award, the 2017 ACM SIGMOBILE Test-of-Time Paper Award, and the 2017 ACM SenSys Test-of-Time Paper award, and 2018 (Inaugural) HPCA Test-of-Time Paper award.